tsackton/taelgar/People/Chardonians/Kadmos.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`
 >> %%^Campaign:dufr%% Encountered by the [[Dunmar Fellowship]] on December 8th, 1748 in [[Uzgukhar]], [[Xurkhaz]], the [[Garamjala Desert]] %%^End%%

-%%collate various notes for completeness -- mostly in Obsidian%%
+%%collate various notes for completeness -- mostly in Obsidian DM notes%%

 ![[kadmos-portrait.png|right|320]]A mysterious figure who doesn't speak unless necessary, the leader of this company, with [[Hektor]], [[Marcella]], [[Antonia]], and [[Casian]].